-A common question is "How often should my piano be tuned?"
+A common question from customers is "How often should my piano be tuned?"
 The textbook answer is "every six months".
-However, key factors are temperature, humidity, location, room environmental controls, piano age, usage, and discerning preferences of the piano players.
-Some pianos go out of tune significantly in less than six months while other instruments hold fairly sold for a year.
+However, key factors are use, temperature, humidity, location, room environmental controls, piano age, usage, and discerning preferences of the piano players.
+Some pianos go out of tune significantly in less than six months while other instruments hold fairly solid for a year.
 Over time your technician can help you determine the optimal tuning schedule.

 The Tempered Scale:

 An piano "temperament" refers to the intervals between notes on the musical scale within an octave.
 It may also be a term used to refer to a system of tuning.
 When a piano has been tuned using an equal temperament, the octave intervals have been divided into smaller equal steps, each having equal frequency ratios between the adjacent notes.
 These are the smallest intervals in the tempered scale that is used in common modern music.
 Each of these intervals are 1/12 the width of the octave and are referred to as a semitone or half-

 Before I learned about the tempered scale, I wondered why classical music often lists the key.
 For example, "Piano Concerto in A minor" or "Chopin's Piano Concerto in F minor" lists the key.
 Why did these classical composers care what key?
 The answer lies in the historical temperaments of that era.
 There are many references to the tempered scale, its history, and examples of the historical temperaments.
 Importantly, there is no such thing as no temperament (See Figure 1) in a piano tuning scale.
 To accommodate the imperfections in the scale, there must be some "imperfections" built into the tuning.
 The various historical temperaments will cause a composition to sound different depending upon what key it is played in.
 If played in a modern equal tempered scale, the difference may be undetectable other than the pitch reference.
 But in one of the original classical scales, the difference would be notable.